Peti51/2048_js_game/README.md

-This is a short introduction to a 2048 game implemented in JavaScript.
+This is a brief introduction to a JavaScript-based 2048 game.

-The game is built using the 4x4 grid layout and contains functionality to slide and merge tiles in four directions: left, right, up, and down.
-The goal of the game is to reach the tile with a value of 2048.
+The game uses a 4x4 grid layout and allows tiles to slide and merge in four directions: left, right, up, and down.
+The objective is to reach the 2048 tile.

-The game initializes with an empty board and displays a "Start" button.
-When the "Start" button is clicked, the game begins by generating two tiles with a value of 2 at random positions on the board.
+Upon starting, the game initializes with an empty board and a "Start" button.
+Clicking the "Start" button generates two tiles with a value of 2 at random positions.

-Variables and Data Structures: The game tracks 'score' and 'best' values, has a 4x4 'board' array, and uses 'rows' and 'columns' to define the grid dimensions.

-DOM Manipulation: 'document.getElementById()' accesses elements, 'document.createElement()' dynamically creates elements, and 'element.innerText' and 'element.classList' update content and styles.

-Event Listeners: The script responds to 'window.onload' and button clicks using event listeners.

-Game Logic: The initialization function sets up the game, including hiding elements and resetting scores.
-Tile generation randomly generates tiles with values.
-Keyboard input handling responds to arrow key presses.
-Sliding and merging functions control tile movements.
-Game over conditions are checked.
-Tile updates visually represent changes on the board.

-Utility Functions: Functions filter zeros in a row and update tile visuals.
+Data tracking includes the player's score and best score.
+DOM manipulation is utilized to interact with elements, and event listeners respond to button clicks and page load.

+Game logic involves tile generation, keyboard input handling, sliding and merging functions, and game over checks.
+Utility functions handle specific tasks.

-In order to be able to start the project from vsCode ypou need to download the project to a folder named 'projects'.
+To start the project in VS Code, download it to a folder named 'projects'.

-here is the Demolink: "https://Peti51.github.io/2048_js_game/"
+Username: Peti
+Password: 12345.

+Demo Link: "https://Peti51.github.io/2048_js_game/".
+For technology details, refer to the original text.